ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Algae DHA/EPA has a higher bioavailability tier (high (S1 — best tier)) compared to Fish Oil TG (good (S2)), meaning more of the active compound reaches the bloodstream per dose unit.

-Algae DHA/EPA carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Fish Oil TG carries a bioavailability tier of S2 (good (S2)) and is classified as T2 Specialist.
+Algae DHA/EPA carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as Preferred Form in the FormulaForge formulary.
+Fish Oil TG carries a bioavailability tier of S2 (good (S2)) and is classified as Secondary Form.

 Algae oil is the original source of marine omega-3s — fish accumulate DHA by eating algae.
 Algae omega-3 is equivalent in bioavailability, sustainable, and ideal for vegetarians.
 No fishy taste or sustainability concerns.